thirdtank/brut/brutrb.com/hooks.md

 ## Overview

 We've seen examples thusfar of using a route hook to place the authenticated user or account into the request context for later injection into pages or handlers.
-Brut uses route hooks to locale detection and for content security policies.
+Brut uses route hooks for locale detection and for content security policies.

-At its core, a before hook is a class that extends `Brut::FrontEnd::RouteHook` and implements `before` and an after hook implements `after`.
+At its core, a *before* hook is a class that extends `Brut::FrontEnd::RouteHook` and implements `before` and an *after* hook implements `after`.
 Both `before` and `after` can be [injected](/keyword-injection) with request-time information.

 To register a hook, you'd call `before` or `after` in your `App`: